 When you speculate, you ask “What if?”
 But all fiction books pose that question in one way or another; it’s what makes them fictional.
 So whether something is spec fic or not depends on what, where, whom, etc., a book is speculating about.

-The key is, any work of speculative fiction contains elements that don’t exist in the real world.
+The key is, any work of speculative fiction contains elements that don’t exist (or are thought not to) in the real world.
 Another way of putting it is that the “laws” of your fictional world must be different from those of the real world.

 Since I, and a lot of other people, like lists, here are four elements that make a book speculative fiction: